-- (4) Use cables of the appropriate size to make a voltage drop to 2% or less. - If the wiring distance is long between the inverter and motor, a main circuit cable voltage drop will cause the motor torque to decrease especially at the output of a low frequency. - Refer to page 17 for the recommended cable sizes. - (5) The overall wiring length should be within the prescribed length.
+(4) Use cables of the size to make a voltage drop 2% or less.

+If the wiring distance is long between the inverter and motor, a main circuit cable voltage drop will cause the motor torque to decrease especially at the output of a low frequency.

+Refer to page 20 for the recommended cable sizes.